-16. Development authorized by a Variance or Conditional Use Permit shall not begin until 21 days from the date the Town receives the decision of the Department of Ecology, provided no appeal proceedings have been initiated.
+16. Development authorized by a Substantial Development, Variance or Conditional Use Permit shall not begin until 21 days from the date of filing of the decision as defined in RCW 90.58.
+140(6), provided no appeal proceedings have been initiated.

 17. Appeals

-Local Appeals.
-Any decision made by the Shoreline Administrator may be appealed to the Town Council subject to the following provisions:

-i.
-Appeals shall be submitted in writing to the town clerk by 5:00 p.m. of the twenty-first calendar day following the date of the Shoreline Administrator’s decision.
-When the last day of the comment period so computed is a Saturday, Sunday, or federal or city holiday, the period shall run until 5:00 p.m. on the next business day.
-The appeal shall be in writing and shall state specific objections to the decision and the relief sought.
-The appeal shall be accompanied with any applicable filing fees.

-ii.
-The record established by the Shoreline Administrator (including testimony, exhibits, comment letters, plans, staff reports, etc.) shall be the record used by council unless it is supplemented by the town council pursuant to this section.
-A request to supplement the record shall be made in a separate document that is attached to the appeal.
-The appeal shall not mention or refer to the material that is proposed to be added to the record.
-A request to supplement the record shall include a brief description of the nature of the material to be added and a separate, attached copy of the material to be added.
-The request to supplement the record must clearly establish that the new evidence or information to be added to the record was not available or could not have been reasonably produced at the time of application or the public hearing before the Town Council.

-iii.
-The council may affirm, modify, reverse the Shoreline Administrator's decision, remand to the Shoreline Administrator with directions for further proceedings, or grant other appropriate relief.
-If the council reverses or modifies the Shoreline Administrator's decision, the council shall enter findings and/or conclusions to support the decision.

-iv.
-The Shoreline Administrator's decision on appeal shall be given substantial weight.

-b.
 Appeals to State Shorelines Hearings Board.
-Any person aggrieved by the granting, denying, or rescinding of a Shoreline Permit on shorelines of the state pursuant to RCW 90.58.140 may seek review from the State Shorelines Hearings Board by filing a petition for review within 21 days of the date of receipt of the Town’s or Ecology’s final decision concerning the shoreline permit.
+Any person aggrieved by the granting, denying, or rescinding of a Shoreline Permit on shorelines of the state pursuant to RCW 90.58.140 may seek review from the State Shorelines Hearings Board by filing a petition for review within 21 days of the date of filing of the permit as defined in RCW 90.58.140(6).
 Appeals of any final permit decision may be made pursuant to the procedures established in RCW 90.58.180 (Appeals from Granting, Denying, or Rescinding Permits) and WAC 461-08 (Practice and Procedure, Review of the Granting, Denying or Rescinding of Substantial Development Permits, Hearings).
-An appeal of a Variance or Conditional Use Permit shall be filed with the Hearings Board within 21 days of the date the Department of Ecology's final decision is transmitted to the Town of Pe Ell and the applicant.
 The request for review shall be in the form required by the rules for practice and procedure before the Shorelines Hearings Board.
-The person seeking review shall also file a copy of the request for review with the State Department of Ecology and the Attorney General.
+Within seven (7) days of filing with the Board, the person seeking review shall also file a copy of the request for review with the State Department of Ecology and the Attorney General.